jreus/docs/prusamk2s.md

 At this point I'm at a loss for what to do.
 I feel like I've put a huge amount of work into building and tuning this printer, and yet I still can't get reliable prints from it.

-Here's one interesting video I found online of a guy who seems to be experiencing similar problems.
+Here's one interesting video I found of a guy who seems to be experiencing similar problems.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VqgqAyFAb7I" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

  He speculates that it's a defect in the bed manufacturing... but I'm not so sure that's the case with my printer.
 It seems more like there's a combination of problems (perhaps an uneven X-axis, a deformed bed, an issue with the pinda probe) that are coming together to cause the problem.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/JqH41K2vq0g?start=296" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Video of guy with same issue:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/VqgqAyFAb7I" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/fqZYgReuywM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>